redwoodjs/makingwebapps/src/blog/content/prerequisties.md

 NodeJS

-Head on over to https://nodejs.org/en/download, install the LTS version of NodeJS for your operating system, using `fnm` and `pnpm`
+Head on over to https://nodejs.org/en/download, install the LTS version of NodeJS for your operating system, using `nvm` and `pnpm`

 I recommend using a text-editor like Cursor or VS Code.